Types of Taxes

 A use tax is a special type of tax that the buyer is supposed to pay when purchasing an item from an out-of-state vendor who does not have a physical presence within the state, and is, therefore, not required to collect sales tax for the state.
 These taxes are often called Amazon taxes, because Amazon does not collect sales taxes for most jurisdictions, although that may soon change.
 Use taxes are generally very difficult to enforce, so they are rarely collected.
 The rationale for the use tax is that businesses located within the state or jurisdiction have to charge sales tax while out-of-state vendors do not, thus increasing the price of the goods and services that are sold by state vendors.
 This has become a particular pervasive problem with the rapid rise in online shopping.

-A value-added tax (VAT) is similar to a sales tax, in that a certain percentage is assessed on products or services.
+A value-added tax (VAT) is like a sales tax, in that a certain percentage is assessed on products or services.
 However, the value-added tax is assessed at each stage of development of a product or service and its distribution.
 Generally, the VAT is assessed on the price difference of the business inputs and the output.
 So if a furniture maker pays $100,000 for wood to produce its furniture, then sells the furniture for $300,000 to a retailer, then the furniture manufacturer must pay a VAT on the $200,000 difference between what it sold its output and what it paid for its input.
 Likewise if the retailer sells the furniture for $500,000, then the retailer must pay a VAT on the $200,000 difference between what it sold the furniture for and what it paid for it.

 Naturally, the businesses pass these taxes on to the consumer in the form of higher prices, although the tax burden will be shared by both businesses and their customers, depending on the tax incidence.
 Although no jurisdiction in the United States assesses a value-added tax presently, many European countries do.
 Like regressive sales taxes, the VAT imposes a heavier burden on poor people.
 Tax authorities like the VAT, not only because it is easily enforceable, but also because it is not readily apparent to the people how much tax they are paying.